Last updated on December 1st, 2023 at 09:01 am

 Poland is one of those destinations that not many people think of visiting at first, but once they do, they fall in love with it.
 The same thing happened to me.
-This ultimate Poland travel guide will help you plan your trip to the last detail and hopefully make you as excited about going there as we were.
+This ultimate Poland itinerary will help you plan your trip to the last detail and hopefully make you as excited about going there as we were.

 I visited Poland in February 2018 and, speaking from experience, this is not the best season for a trip there.
 It was freezing cold, minus 20 degrees to be exact, and I had never experienced anything like this in my life.
 If you don’t want to have to look for shelter every 30-40 minutes just to warm up a bit and start feeling your toes again, then definitely plan your trip during the warmer months of the year.

 Despite the ruthless weather, we were committed to make the most of our vacation and see as many things as possible.
 We managed to visit Warsaw, Krakow, Auschwitz and Katowice in just 4 days!
 I’ve compiled this very long guide with my top recommendations on all things Poland and I hope it helps you organise your trip the best way possible.
 Consider this your ultimate Poland 5-day itinerary!

 Our trip began from the capital – Warsaw.
 We flew from Vienna and landed at Chopin Airport late in the evening.
 There are a few options to reach the city from this airport:

 - Bus: The bus lines 175 (day bus), 188 (night bus) and N32 (night bus to the Central Railway Station) connect Warsaw Airport to the city centre.
 Additionally, lines 148 and 331 connect to other destinations within Warsaw.
 A single ticket for up to 75 minutes journey would cost you 4.40 PLN (1 Euro).
 There are also options for daily tickets, group tickets, weekend tickets etc. Read more here.